stratapp-ai/stratapp-ai.github.io/_blog/how-many-okrs-should-we-set-each-month-or-quarter.md

 To fuel a thriving culture of creativity, risk taking and open collaboration, best practice is to completely decouple OKRs from employee remuneration (which we talk about [here](https://stratappsaas.com/blog/OKRs-vs-KPIs/ "decoupling OKRs from remuneration")).

+Whilst you may have many KPIs, less is more when it comes to OKRs (see also [OKRs vs KPIs](https://stratappsaas.com/blog/OKRs-vs-KPIs/ "OKRs vs KPIs")).

 ## how many key results per OKR?

 Most OKR objectives can be measured with 2 to 3 key results per objective.

 In #stratapp, you can cascade key results below each other.

 That said, we recommend stopping at two levels of key results below each objective.
-In most cases, one level will suffice.
+In most cases, one level of key results will suffice.

 ## ownership of OKRs